-Microwave frozen Quorn mince in this great way to use up all those strange items lurking in your fridge that need using up.
+Microwave frozen Quorn mince is a great way to use up all those strange items lurking in your fridge that need using up.
 Today when I opened my fridge door there were some items mocking me as I’d not used them yet.

 So I decided to make a Quorn mince & macaroni chilli.
-This was in my bowl in under 10 minutes.
+This microwave meal was cooked an in my bowl in under 10 minutes.
 Most of the items are entirely optional, so feel free to switch them out with what’s lurking in your own fridge!

 This dish was tasty, warming and will definitely be used again to use up leftovers – it’s sometimes difficult to know how to use them quickly and still get a great result!